jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 # 30Jan2020

 Back to work!
 It still feels like "cheating" to not implement matrices on my own, which makes it tempting to revisit that later.
 But actually getting to a render matters more!
 Maintain that momentum.

+There's plenty of duplication in some of the matrix-assigning Cucumber step implementations but it's so incredibly unlikely that we'll be changing this code that I won't prioritize refactoring that.
+Similarly, I'll refrain from reimplementing my earlier unit tests as Cucumber tests because those tests already provide their value as-is.
+If I were publishing this in a book or otherwise polishing the code then yes, I would refactor that.
+But I'm not.